mintplugins/mp-stacks-downloadgrid/readme.txt

 == Changelog ==

+= 1.0.0.5 = Aug 1, 2014
+* Options added for animation, placement of text, text backgrounds
+* Changed post grid choices to only include post categories for the sake of simplicity
+* Ajax Load More button now changes to “Loading..” when clicked

 = 1.0.0.4 = June 8, 2014
 * Mobile Sizing
 * Only create metabox if current screen is mp_brick